Sasaram: Lok Sabha constituency

-Sasaram (Lok Sabha constituency) is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
+Sasaram is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar.
+Manoj Kumar (Sasaram politician) serves as a Member of Parliament (MP) representing Sasaram in the Lok Sabha.

 Vidhan Sabha constituency

-Sasaram (Vidhan Sabha constituency) is one of 243 legislative assembly of Bihar.
-It is comes under Sasaram lok sabha constituency.
+Sasaram is one of 243 constituencies of the Legislative Assembly of Bihar.
+It comes under Sasaram Lok Sabha constituency.

 Economy

 The closure of the industries of the Dalmia Group at Dalmianagar resulted in widespread unemployment.
 Sasaram's economy is mainly driven by agriculture and related industries like rice polishing.
 The canal irrigation system is also very prominent in this area.
-Because of the fertile land around the town it is a local trading center for food grains, agricultural products, and agricultural equipment.
-The region is known as Dhan Ka Katora, meaning "a bowl of food grains".
+Because of the fertile land around the town, it is a local trading center for food grains, agricultural products, and agricultural equipment, the region is known as Dhan Ka Katora, meaning "a bowl of food grains".
 The rice grown near Sasaram is sold in the markets of Kolkata and New Delhi.
 The only significant industry is rock quarrying.

 Transportation

-Road

-Sasaram is well connected both by road and railways.
-The NH 19 (old number: NH 2; Grand Trunk Road) passes through the city.
-The main mode of local transportation are buses operated by both private operators and the state government.
-The private buses are more frequent and connected to most of the local bazaars.
-NH 19 connects Delhi in the north-west via Varanasi, Mirzapur, Allahabad, Kanpur and Kolkata in East via Gaya, Dhanbad.

-There are also many AC buses available for Sasaram to New Delhi, Patna, Bokaro, Ranchi, Tata.